pars2997/Pig-and-deer-competition/README.md

 ##### cougar_cluster_investigations

 We are unable to share these raw data because of their sensitive nature.
+We uploaded a censored version of this data that excludes GPS locations (cougar_clusters_noGPS.csv)

 This csv file includes information on cougar kill site investigations.
 Each row represents a cluster of cougar GPS points that was investigated because it met a criteria to be a possible kill site.
 Each column provides information on the cluster.
 There are 62 columns.